georgemblack/web/src/_posts/2020-01-30-verdict-with-ted-cruz.md

 Apparently, something is resonating.
 It's the number one podcast in the U.S., and has been for almost a week.

-I would love more shows with this format in the future – from Democrats as well as Republicans, and not just on matters of impeachment.
+I would love more shows of this format in the future – not just from Republicans, and not just on matters of impeachment, either.